duvall3/useful_bash_stuff/bin/roll_dir/README.md

 `KdN + {B}  ==>  roll1 + roll2 + ... + {B}  =  TOTAL`

-**NOTE:** The instructions here generally assume you are running these commands in the same directory as the indicated *roll* file(s) is/are located.
+**NOTE:** The instructions here generally assume you are running these commands in the same directory as the indicated *roll* file(s).
 If not, simply add the path in front of the filename as required.
 For example, if the files are located in `~/useful_bash_stuff/bin/roll_dir` and you are at a shell prompt in your home directory, you would call `roll.sh` by typing `useful_bash_stuff/bin/roll_dir/roll.sh`, etc.

 Enjoy!